Djamel-Ouddane/Djamel-Ouddane/README.md

 <br>Hello & Welcome!
 <br>
 <br>I'm Djamel Ouddane, I'm a Junior Developer(Aspiring).
 Originally from a fairly creative background,<br> I always had a love and interest in coding and evolving technologies.<br> With that I decided to make it my lifes pursuit and aim for excellence, however long that may take.<br><br>
 🔭 I’m currently working on some small apps, landing pages and possible coding platforms to help others.<br>🌱 I’m currently improving my knowledge of Data structures and algorithms.
-Also my overall Python competency and an ever growing tech stack.<br>⚡ Fun fact I used to be an illustrator.<br>
+Also my overall Python competency and an ever growing tech stack.<br>⚡ Fun fact I did Illustration/Graphic Design for a number of years.<br>

 # 💻 Tech Stack: